Storyblok Raises $80M Series C - Read News

 Iframe App in Storyblok

-Section titled Setting up a Session Setting up a Session
+Setting up a Session

 In order to store the code and access_tokens that we got in the api/callback.js serverless function, we need to set up a session store with a database, so other functions in our app also have access to those tokens and can request content from Storyblok.
 As a database, you can use Firebase or any other database that allows selecting, updating, or deleting of content.
 For this tutorial we chose Supabase.
 You can also check grants firebase store implementation if you would rather use Firebase.
 First, we need to sign up for a free account for app.supabase.io.
 Once you're logged in, you can create a new project {1} and then go into the table editor {2}.
 There we create a new table {3} called session_storage {4}.
 Do not include the primary key {5} for now, since we will create it in the next step.